shtnsl/math-sdk/docs/math_home.md

 - Optimize game payouts and hit rates without relying on extensive manual calculations.
 - Generate detailed simulation outputs for statistical analysis.
 - Publish games on Stake.com with minimal friction.

+### **Static File Outputs**

+Physical slot-machines (and many of those used in iGaming) generate results in real time by programming game-logic onto the RGS/backend.
+When a game is requested, a cryptographically secure random number generator selects a random reel-stop position for every active reel, and the game-logic flows from the starting board position.
+The drawbacks of this method is that since a single reel-strip could easily have 100+ symbols, with typically 5 reels, there are 100^5 (10 billion) unique board combinations.Explicitly calculating game payouts or Return to Player (RTP) is often infeasible, so extensive simulations are used to estimate outcomes.
+Stake Engine requires all game-outcomes to be known at the time of publication.
+Storing instructions for all possible game outcomes is impractical.
+Instead, a subset of results is used to define the game.

+These outputs are broken up into two main parts: 1. game logic files and 2.
+CSV payout summaries.
+The game-logic files contain an ordered list of critical game details such as symbol names, board positions, payout amounts, winning symbol positions etc...
+Accompanying each simulation detailed in the game logic files is a CSV entry listing the simulation number, probability of selection, and payout amount.
+So upon a game round request, the RGS will consult the CSV/lookup table to select a simulation number, then return a JSON response from the game-logic file for this simulation number to the frontend, telling the web-client what to render, while also updating the players wallet with the payout amount.
+Breaking up these two files also allows us to exactly calculate the games RTP and essential win-distribution statistics at time of publication.

 ### **Get Started Today**